jgscott/STA380/exercises/README.md

-## Classification with neural networks
+## Image classification with neural networks

 In this problem, you will train a neural network to classify satellite images.
 In the [data/EuroSAT_RGB](https://github.com/jgscott/STA380/tree/master/data/EuroSAT_RGB) directory, you will find 11 subdirectories, each corresponding to a different class of land or land use: e.g. industrial, crops, rivers, forest, etc.  Within each subdirectory, you will find examples in .jpg format of each type.
 (Thus the name of the directory in which the image lives is the class label.)